Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <P>At this stage, you do not need to perform the process of encrypting data returned by Apple.
 This work will be performed by Braspag through the procedures described in the next step.

 ##### Step 5.
-Pagador integration (decryption and authorization)
+Pagador Integration

-The second integration step is to effect the authorization flow via Braspag's gateway (Pagador).
+The second integration step is to effect the decryption and authorization flow via Braspag's gateway (Pagador).
 To do so, you must provide data received in the stream with Apple Pay, including WalletKey and EphemeralPublicKey.

 #### Request